The Good Place

-The Good Place is an American fantasy comedy television series created by Michael Schur.
-It premiered on NBC on September 19, 2016, and concluded on January 30, 2020, after four seasons and 53 episodes.
+The Good Place is an American fantasy-comedy television series created by Michael Schur for NBC.
+The series premiered on September 19, 2016, and concluded on January 30, 2020, after four seasons consisting of 53 episodes.

-Although the plot evolves significantly over the course of the series, the initial premise follows Eleanor Shellstrop (Kristen Bell), a woman welcomed after her death to the Good Place, a highly selective Heaven-like utopia designed and run by afterlife "architect" Michael (Ted Danson) as a reward for her righteous life.
-She realizes, however, she was sent there by mistake and must hide her morally imperfect past behavior while trying to become a better, more ethical person.
-William Jackson Harper, Jameela Jamil, and Manny Jacinto co-star as other residents of the Good Place, with D'Arcy Carden as Janet, an artificial being who assists the residents.
+Although the plot evolves significantly over the course of the series, the initial premise of the series follows Eleanor Shellstrop (Kristen Bell), a dead woman who is placed in the "Good Place", a Heaven-esque utopia designed and supervised by afterlife "architect" Michael (Ted Danson).
+However, Eleanor knows that she does not deserve it, and she attempts to avoid being found out and sent to the hell-like "Bad Place" by hiding her morally imperfect past behavior while trying to become a more ethical person.
+William Jackson Harper, Jameela Jamil, and Manny Jacinto co-star as other residents of the Good Place, with D'Arcy Carden as Janet, an advanced artificial being who assists the residents.

 The Good Place received critical acclaim for its originality, writing, acting, setting, and tone.
-The first season's twist ending and the show's exploration and creative use of ethics and philosophy were specifically praised.
-Among other accolades, it received a Peabody Award and four Hugo Awards for Best Dramatic Presentation, Short Form.
-It was nominated for 14 Primetime Emmy Awards, including Outstanding Comedy Series for its third and fourth seasons.
+Its plot twists were particularly praised, as were the show's exploration and creative use of ethics and philosophy.
+Among its accolades, the series received a Peabody Award and four Hugo Awards for Best Dramatic Presentation, Short Form.
+It was nominated for 14 Primetime Emmy Awards, including Outstanding Comedy Series for its last two seasons.

 Premise and synopsis

-The series is centered around an afterlife in which humans are sent to "the Good Place" or "the Bad Place" after death.
-All humans are assigned a numerical score based on the morality of their conduct in life, and only those with the very highest scores are sent to the Good Place, where they enjoy eternal happiness with their every wish granted, guided by an artificial intelligence named Janet; all others experience an eternity of torture in the Bad Place.
+The series is centered on an afterlife in which humans are sent to "the Good Place" or "the Bad Place" after death.
+All deceased are assigned a numerical score based on the morality of their conduct in life, and only those with the very highest scores are sent to the Good Place, where they enjoy eternal happiness with their every wish granted, guided by an artificial intelligence named Janet; all others experience an eternity of torture in the Bad Place.